bodo-ai/Bodo/docs/docs/faq.md

 of other framework (e.g., scheduler errors, JVM errors, ...).
 To handle rare case of hardware failures, we recommend simply configuring job restarts in your environment.
-Bodo DataFrames's high performance ensures fast restart and job completion even with failures.
+Bodo DataFrames' high performance ensures fast restart and job completion even with failures.

 ### Does Bodo DataFrames have a job scheduler?